Dr Dominic O'Key, Faculty of English

 I am a Teaching Associate in the Faculty of English.
 I teach modern, contemporary and postcolonial literatures and visual cultures.

-Before joining Cambridge, I held a Leverhulme Early Career Fellowship at the University of Sheffield and a Postdoctoral Research Fellowship at the University of Leeds, where I also obtained my PhD.
-With generous Erasmus+ funding I studied literary theory in Berlin and, a decade later, taught contemporary literature in Stockholm.
-I'm learning Hindi at SOAS.
+Before joining Cambridge, I held appointments as a Leverhulme Early Career Fellowship at the University of Sheffield and a Postdoctoral Research Fellowship at the University of Leeds, where I also obtained my PhD.
+With generous Erasmus+ funding I was able to study literary theory in Berlin and, a decade later, teach contemporary literature in Stockholm.
+I am learning Hindi at SOAS.

 Research Interests

-I am now at work on my second monograph, which will offer the first book-length analysis of how postcolonial writing has shaped, and been shaped by, wildlife conservation.
-Reading works of literature, film and visual culture from the decolonising 1960s to the globalised 2010s, this book will be particularly interested in the ways that postcolonial narratives negotiate conservation's vexed ideological and material status as both a heroic rescue act and an extension and mutation of colonial violence.
-Primary research for this book was conducted during my time at Sheffield, where a Leverhulme Early Career Fellowship granted me the freedom to combine desk-based study with place-based fieldwork.
-Early outputs from this project include an essay on Aminatta Forna for Contemporary Literature and field notes on Addo Elephant Park for Current Conservation.
+I am now at work on a new book project that asks how postcolonial writing has shaped, and been shaped by, wildlife conservation.
+This book will turn to works of literature and film from the decolonising 1960s to the globalised 2010s in order to examine how postcolonial narratives have negotiated conservation's vexed status as a heroic rescue act that also extends colonial power.
+Primary research for this project was conducted during my time at Sheffield, where a Leverhulme Early Career Fellowship allowed me to combine archival research with place-based fieldwork in South Africa and India.
+Other outputs from this Fellowship include an essay on Aminatta Forna for Contemporary Literature, field notes on Addo Elephant Park for Current Conservation, and a forthcoming special issue of Conservation and Society, co-edited with Anu Pande and Susan Haris.